LaurentBouquet/surfacegps/README.md

 To test this application :

-1. Install the lastest version of the Ionic CLI
+1. Install the lastest version of the
 [Ionic CLI](https://ionicframework.com/docs/cli/)

 2. Run: